velazqua/371-project/README.md

+File descriptions:
   - read-all.py -> reads xml and organizes all comments to files in respective directories
   - read-xml.py -> reads all comments and finds all phrases
   - cold_words.txt -> list of all negative words in our dictionary
   - hot_words.txt -> list of all positive words in our dictionary
   - dir.txt -> lists the number of comments on each thread/discussion topic
   - phrase_scores.txt -> gives phrase, its number of hits, its number of positive hits and number of negative hits
   - cpp-hits-near.cpp -> calculates everything in phrase_scores.txt
   - hits-near.py -> replaced with faster cpp-hits-near.cpp
   - phrase-sent.cpp -> given the data on phrase_scores.txt, it calculates the sentiment of each phrase
   - sorting.cpp -> deletes invalid phrases, phrases that do not occur too often and sorts all phrases to words.sorted
   - determineSentiment.cpp -> determines the sentiment of each comment and thread

 How to use:
   - run read-all.py to read the xml contents for later use